 On Friday the State Elections Enforcement Commission (SEEC) levied a fine against Mark Miller, the Treasurer of the 2017 campaign of BET candidate Tony Turner.

 Turner was until recently the chair of Democratic Town Committee.
 He has withdrawn his candidacy for both BET and DTC chair.

 The SEEC determined that Mr. Miller willfully violated campaign laws when $76,000 was spent to benefit the full slate of Democratic BET candidates, not just Turner.
-Miller was fined $15,000 for the violations, saying he should have sought reimbursement from the other candidates who benefited from the spending, and said Miller had insufficiently itemizing campaign expenses.
+Miller was fined $15,000 for the violations, and the SEEC said he should have sought reimbursement from the other candidates who benefited from the spending, and that Miller had insufficiently itemizing campaign expenses.

 Republican Ed Dadakis provided the documentation to the SEEC.